 The measure count is taken when the shutter is open and the light source is on.
 The measured counts from the PMT are a result of scattering due to gaseous and particulate matter inside the measurement volume.
-As the concentration of scattering components inside the cell increase, so do the measure counts.
+As the concentration of scattering components inside the cell increases, so do the measure counts.
 Typical measure counts can vary from 5k to 500k.
-The measure count is measured for each wavelength and the dark count is subtracted.